-A critical part of handling any disaster is in the management of recovery which is often done by local government.
 Recovery means actions taken to return a community to normal or near-normal conditions, including the restoration of basic services and the repair of physical, social and economic damages.
 Typical recovery actions include debris cleanup, financial assistance to individuals or business owners, rebuilding of roads and bridges and key facilities, and sustained mass care for displaced human and animal populations.
-Below are some actions you can take to assist our community after a disaster occurs!
+Below are some actions you can take to assist our community after a disaster occurs:

 - Assist or check on your neighbors, especially the elderly or disabled as they might not be able to reach emergency services.

 - Be aware of safety issues after a disaster occurs!
-Often infrastructure like power lines, roads/ bridges or gas line are disturbed.
+Often infrastructure like power lines, roads/bridges or gas lines are disturbed.
 Be aware of your surroundings when traveling, do not cross flooded roads or go near down power lines.

 Recovery after a Wildfire: